Click 'Read more' down on the right to learn how to keep your koi safe...

 - Marginal plants.
 This one is easily overlooked, after all, how would plants on land make a difference under water?
 The answer is that the plants along the edge of your pond provide shade and cover, and they create a place where it is difficult to access the water.
 Fish may swim up near the plants, and the plants will obstruct the any animals on land from getting too close.
-Another benefit of marginal plants is all the bugs that will falling into the pond off their leaves and stems creates a new food source for your fish.
+Another benefit of marginal plants is that all the bugs falling into the pond off their leaves and stems creates a new food source for your fish.

 - Decoys.
 Based on experience, the most effective decoys for koi ponds are decoys of heron and alligator.
-Herons are territorial birds, and they will avoid a pond they appears to be hosting another heron.
+Herons are territorial birds, and they will avoid a pond that appears to be hosting another heron.
 They are not dumb birds, however, and will notice if a decoy is always in the same place day after day.
 The trick is to keep moving your decoy around to a different location.
 Moving it once a day would be great, but every 2-3 days will still be effective.
 Gator decoys are good for scaring off mink and other mammals, and you don't have to move them around.
 They can also be effective against herons on the ground, but because alligators are well camouflaged, they may not be noticed by herons in the sky.

 - Noise.
-Wild animals are instinctively cautious, and will scurry off at the sound of a knock or a tap.
-We use a bamboo knocker fountain that works like one of those drinking birds, as water pours into the top of the bamboo it eventually outweighs the other end and tilts down, knocking into a shorter piece of bamboo and pouring out its water, which flips the balance and it tilts back up to start the cycle over again.
-This is especially effective against deer, whom may not pose any danger to your koi, but are known to reduce a lush hosta to stems in a single night.
+Wild animals are instinctively cautious, and will usually scurry off at the sound of a knock or a tap.
+We use a bamboo knocker fountain that works like one of those drinking birds: as water pours into the top of the bamboo it eventually outweighs the other end and tilts down, knocking into a shorter piece of bamboo and pouring out its water, which flips the balance and it tilts back up to start the cycle over again.
+This is especially effective against deer, whom may not pose any danger to your koi, but are known to reduce a lush hosta to frayed stems in a single night.